onnx/onnx-ir/docs/index.md

 # ONNX IR

+A- **No protobuf dependency**: The IR does not require protobuf once the model is converted to the IR representation, decoupling from the serialization format.

+## Migration from onnx.helper

-An in-memory IR that supports the full ONNX spec, designed for graph construction, analysis and transformation.
+If you're currently using `onnx.helper` to build ONNX models, check out our [migration guide](migration_guide.md) to learn how to transition to the more modern and Pythonic `onnx_ir` API. in-memory IR that supports the full ONNX spec, designed for graph construction, analysis and transformation.

 ## Features ✨